Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

 She looked at the clock.

-Maybe it was time to look into part-time jobs.
+Yes.
+It was time to look into part-time jobs.

 Petra was busy.